BY BEN JONSON

 FROM JEFFREY HATCHER

-Samuel Coleridge wrote that Ben Jonson’s The Alchemist was one of the “three most perfect plots ever planned.” * The not so subtle message to the writer adapting Jonson’s play being: “Don’t screw up the plot.”
-So when Jesse Berger asked me to adapt The Alchemist for Red Bull, I figured I would focus on the language.
-Jonson’s plot, his arrangement of actions, exposition, and expectations is, as Coleridge said, a perfect, densely packed machine and a joy to watch unwind.
-But his language can be daunting.
-He’s very funny, but he’s funniest to those who know what Jonson knew.
-His erudition, his references and Jacobean era in-jokes can be lost on us if we haven’t done our homework.
-I stubbed my toe on more than one of Jonson’s Latin-based witticisms and double entendres that combine a sexual joke with the name of one of Jonson’s colleagues (read: rival).
-There’s nothing more deadening than a joke that requires the audience to read a footnote that explains why it’s funny.
-Purists will call this a free adaptation, but any inventions of my own, even the anachronistic ones, are intended to be in Jonson’s style and spirit, if not his meter.
+Samuel Coleridge wrote that Ben Jonson’s The Alchemist was one of the “three most perfect plots ever planned,”* so when Jesse Berger asked me to adapt the play for Red Bull, I took Coleridge’s comment as a warning: “Don’t screw up the plot.”
+Jonson’s comedy is an exquisitely wound mechanism and a joy to watch unwind, but his language can be daunting.
+He’s funniest to those who know what Jonson knew, and there’s nothing worse than a joke that requires a footnote to explain why it’s funny.
+Purists will call what I’ve written a free adaptation, and much of it anachronistic, but it’s intended to be in Jonson’s style and spirit, if not his meter.

-Of course I did end up screwing around with the plot.
-I know: that way madness lies.
-But ours is a slimmed down version of the play, with fewer characters, one setting instead of three – or four, depending on how you view the original.
-In making it more compact, I couldn’t help changing some of Jonson’s perfectly planned plot.
-To those in the know, this will be evident in the role of Dol.
-Dol has more to do in this adaptation than she does in the original.
-Jonson’s Dol Common is a great character, but Jesse and I thought she got tossed about a bit, so she’s been given more, what’s the word, agency.
+Of course, I did screw around with the plot.
+Ours is a slimmed down version of the play, with fewer characters and one setting instead of four.
+In making it more compact, I couldn’t help but change Jonson’s perfect plan.
+To those in the know, this will be evident in the role of Dol Common.
+Dol has more to do than she did in the original.
+Jonson’s Dol is a great character, but Jesse and I thought she got tossed about a bit, so she’s been given more brass.
 Ditto Dame Pliant.
-Dol and Dame Pliant are the only women in this adaptation.
-That’s two women against eight men.
-We’ve tried to make it more of a fair fight.
+Dol and Dame Pliant are the only females in the play.
+Two women against eight men.
+We’ve tried to make it a fair fight.

-So, apart from dumbing down the jokes, ruining the perfect plot, inventing anachronistic things for the women to do that they never did before, and adding a song first sung by Shirley Bassey, the play is pretty much your grandmother’s The Alchemist.
+So, apart from dumbing down the highbrow jokes, ruining the perfect plot, tossing in anachronisms, and adding a song very much like one sung by Shirley Bassey in 1964, the play is pretty much your grandmother’s The Alchemist.
 If your grandmother was Shirley Bassey.

 *The other two perfect plots were Oedipus and Tom Jones, both of which I plan to screw up next.